MistbornOne/better-tasks-nvim/README.md

 - 🧠 Virtual text highlighting for status, category, and due date
 - 📅 Popup prompt to edit status and due date inline
 - 📁 Archive completed tasks by date and source automatically
+- 📝 Format tasks like a table view in current buffer
 - 🔍 Telescope and FZF integration (on roadmap)

 ---